CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding

-Drawing on distributed cognition theory~\citep{hutchins1995cognition,hollan2000distributed}, which conceptualizes cognition as a process distributed across humans, artifacts, and environments, and on established frameworks for human-AI collaboration ~\citep{bansal2019beyond,Amershi2019Guidelines,Shneiderman2020HumanCenteredAI}, the design of HAI-Eval is anchored in two foundational principles: \textbf{Ecological Validity} and \textbf{Necessary Collaboration}.
-Together, these two principles instantiate distributed cognition: ecological validity ensures that cognition is evaluated in authentic, tool-mediated settings, while necessary collaboration ensures that the human–AI pair, not either alone, is the operative unit of analysis.
+Drawing on distributed cognition theory \cite{hutchins1995cognition,hollan2000distributed}, which conceptualizes cognition as a process distributed across humans, artifacts, and environments, and on established frameworks for human-AI collaboration \cite{bansal2019beyond,Amershi2019Guidelines,Shneiderman2020HumanCenteredAI}, \textbf{\texttt{CentaurEval}} is anchored in two foundational principles: \textbf{Ecological Validity} and \textbf{Necessary Collaboration}.
+They instantiate distributed cognition: ecological validity ensures that cognition is evaluated in authentic, tool-mediated settings, while necessary collaboration ensures that the human–AI pair, not either alone, is the operative unit of analysis.
 This grounding not only justifies our design but also sets a research agenda for benchmarks that capture the true dynamics of human–AI problem solving.

-\paragraph{Ecological Validity.} \textit{Ecological validity ensures that the skills being evaluated, whether human or AI, are meaningful and transferable to professional contexts.} This principle mandates that the test environment must faithfully mirror the real-world workflow, drawing on the ecological validity theory in psychology~\citep{holleman2020real,kihlstrom2021ecological,ullah2023towards} and evidence from software engineering research~\citep{fragiadakis2024evaluating,sergeyuk2025human}.
-Accordingly, HAI-Eval formalizes ecological validity along three dimensions:
+\paragraph{Ecological Validity.} \textit{Ecological validity ensures that the skills being evaluated, whether human or AI, are meaningful and transferable to professional contexts.} This principle mandates that the test environment must faithfully mirror the real-world workflow, drawing on the ecological validity theory in psychology \cite{holleman2020real,kihlstrom2021ecological,ullah2023towards} and evidence from software engineering research \cite{fragiadakis2024evaluating,sergeyuk2026human}.
+Accordingly, \textbf{\texttt{CentaurEval}} formalizes ecological validity along three dimensions: